microsoft/sqlworkshops/AzureSQLWorkshop/azuresqlworkshop/04-Performance.md

 - Let the workload complete and take note of its overall duration.
 When the workload completes you should see results like the following and a return to the command prompt

 <pre>[datetime] [ostress PID] Total IO waits: 0, Total IO wait time: 0 (ms)
-[datetime] [ostress PID] OSTRESS exiting normally, elapsed time: 00:01:02.637</pre>
+[datetime] [ostress PID] OSTRESS exiting normally, elapsed time: 00:01:22.637</pre>

-Your duration time may vary but this typically takes at least 1 minute.
+Your duration time may vary but this typically takes at least 1 minute or more.

 **Step 3: Use Query Store to do further performance analysis**